WaveBirdDash/dnd5e-mote/docs/ch-2-people-of-mote/organizations/the-commune/members/kalista.md

 Kalista currently acts as a field operative for Reynard's Den.
 She utilizes a raven named Poe to send and receive messages with other Den members.
 [Olivash](../../reynards-den/members/olivash.md), another agent operating out of Ëaruilë, typically acts as a central contact for such message relays.

 Recently, Kalista joined forces with The Commune, originally drawn together under a common cause of rescuing [Adelia](../../order-of-istus/members/adelia.md) from a group of goblins, and later investigating strange occurrences in [Middlestag Forest](../../../../ch-4-esterfell-gazetteer/esterfell/lenya/middlestag-forest.md).

+## Personality

+Kalista has become slow to trust others, often preferring the company of fellow tieflings.